KitsapCreator/pihole-blocklists/README.md

 # Tips and Tricks

 - Use forks to regulate list updates if you don't want frequent changes.
 In this way you control when changes reach your setup.
+- Consider using indvidual lists instead of the combined lists if you want more control over what is blocked.

 # Notes